iamharis08/Thiscord/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Goal of this project is to accurately imitate/clone the aspects of AirBnB's website, specifically their handling of user and spot data as well as reviews -- full CRUD operations!
+Goal of this project is to accurately imitate/clone the aspects of Discord's website, specifically their handling of user and spot data as well as reviews -- full CRUD operations!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>